apache/doris/new-docs/en/ecosystem/external-table/odbc-of-doris.md

 |   FLOAT  | DOUBLE |  |
 |   DATETIME/DATETIME2  | DATETIME |  |
 |   DECIMAL/NUMERIC | DECIMAL |  |

+## Best Practices

+Sync for small amounts of data

+For example, a table in Mysql has 1 million data.
+If you want to synchronize to doris, you can use ODBC to map the data.
+When using[insert into](http://localhost:8080/zh-CN/data-operate/import/import-way/insert-into-manual.html)way to synchronize data to Doris, if you want to synchronize large batches of data,Can be used in batches[insert into](http://localhost:8080/zh-CN/data-operate/import/import-way/insert-into-manual.html)Sync (deprecated)

 ## Q&A